-Nova Group recognizes the value of investing in the community.
+Nova Group, Inc. recognizes the value of investing in the community.
 The company has contributed to and actively participates in numerous activities to assist various educational, cultural and community organizations.
 Employees at all levels are encouraged to give to the community, either financially, or by sharing their time with local charities.
 By sponsoring events and promoting opportunities for giving, Nova urges team members to get involved.

 Prior the 1980’s, the U.S. Construction Industry became so adversarial it was threatening competitiveness.
 Stakeholder organizations were losing time and money…the culture had become very challenging.